lCarvas/notes/docs/IT-governance-&-service-management/service-management/chapter-4.md

 - Required technologies
 - Relationships between different components of the SVS, such as inputs/outputs of activities and practices.

-- Relationships between components
-- Technologies
-- Information and Technologies knowledge

 Consider the following questions:

 - What information is managed by the services?
 - What information and knowledge are needed to deliver and manage the services?
-- How information and knowledge be protected, managed, archived, and disposed of?
+- How should information and knowledge be protected, managed, archived, and disposed of?

 Technologies that support service management include:

-- workflow management systems,
+- Workflow management systems,
-- knowledge bases,
+- Knowledge bases,
-- inventory systems
+- Inventory systems
-- communication systems,
+- Communication systems,
-- analytical tools
+- Analytical tools
 - Artificial intelligence
-- machine learning
+- Machine learning
-- mobile platforms
+- Mobile platforms
-- cloud solutions
+- Cloud solutions
-- remote collaboration tools
+- Remote collaboration tools
-- automated testing
+- Automated testing
-- deployment solutions
+- Deployment solutions

 Service management increasingly benefits from developments in technology.
 Technologies are used at all levels, from strategic planning and portfolio optimization to system monitoring and user support.
 The use is becoming common practice among service providers.